Public Administration MPA

 - Not more than three units of internship coursework and only if the student's graduate committee or the Graduate Coordinator agrees that the internship is a meaningful educational experience.
 Internships are encouraged for pre-service students.

-- Completion and final approval of one of the following three plans as specified by the student's graduate advisory committee.
+- Completion and final approval of one of the following plans as specified by the student's graduate advisory committee.

 - Comprehensive Examination Plan